Frank E. Peterson Jr. conducts replenishment-at-sea

-240814-N-PV534-1023 SOUTH CHINA SEA (Aug.
-14, 2024) Sailors participate in a replenishment-at-sea on the aft missile deck of the Arleigh Burke-class guided-missile destroyer USS Frank E. Peterson Jr. (DDG 121).
+240814-N-PV534-1034 SOUTH CHINA SEA (Aug.
+14, 2024) Sailors handle line on the aft missile deck of the Arleigh Burke-class guided-missile destroyer USS Frank E. Petersen Jr. (DDG 121) during a replenishment-at-sea.
 Frank E. Petersen Jr., assigned to Abraham Lincoln Carrier Strike Group as integrated air and missile defense warfare commander, is underway conducting routine operations in the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy's largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Victoria Armstrong)

 |Date Taken: